Background

 The greenhouses supported the City’s parks and beautification programs for decades.
 During the latter part of its history, the greenhouse became an adjunct for the now shuttered environmental education center formerly located in Wildcliff.
 The nonprofit organization Friends of Wildcliff Greenhouse coordinated many activities in the greenhouse, including a municipal beautification project, school visits and horticultural programs.
 Participants included seniors, students and children with developmental disabilties.

 Over time, the greenhouse conditions deteriorated.
 In 2009, the City closed it due to the dangers of falling glass panes and failing support structures.
 The connecting “Link Building” suffered roof leaks and a basement fire.
-Now fenced off completely to prevent unauthorized entry to the site, all access to and maintenance of the exterior is now impossible.
-The perimeter is consequently severely overgrown and random trees are sprouting throughout the greenhouse.
+The property was fenced off completely to prevent unauthorized entry to the site.
+The perimeter became severely overgrown and random trees were sprouting throughout the greenhouse.
+Finally the city tore down the greenhouse in 2024 after the new greenhouse was created.